cdl-geneseo/geneseo-dictionary/C/Closed.md

 # Closed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Closed

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 closed (): (adj) Refers to an invite-only party not open to the general public; &quot;Dude, we couldn't get into Sig Tau tonight.
 It's closed.&quot;